jforman/binder/README.markdown

 ## Running Binder ##

-Over the course of developing Binder, it has come to the fore that using a container makes development and runnin Binder much easier.
+Over the course of developing Binder, it has come to the fore that using a container makes development and running Binder much easier.

 ### Local Sqlite database ###